Glitchero/dataprice/README.md

-# DATAPRICE

-Dataprice is a competitor price tracking and ecommerce scraper software.
-It uses open source software in order to fetch online stores and extract all the necessary information for benchmarking prices.
+Dataprice uses open source software in order to fetch online stores and extract all the necessary information for benchmarking prices.
 It also provides a framework for extracting e-commerce products data.
 Dataprice is built in java.

 ## Use cases